NVlabs/FPSci/docs/experimentConfigReadme.md

 When no `tasks` are specified in a session configuration, FPSci treats trials as tasks creating one task per trial *type* in the [trial configuration](#trial-configuration).

 As described [above](#session-configuration) the `randomizeTaskOrder` session-level configuration parameter allows the experiment designer to select tasks in either the order they are specified or a random order.
 To support legacy configuration `randomizeTrialOrder` is treated as equivalent to `randomizeTaskOrder` in FPSci, but is overwritten when `randomizeTaskOrder` is defined in the config.
 Trial order randomization within `order`s in tasks is current not supported in FPSci (all orders need to be specified explicitly).

+#### Adaptive Stimulus
+FPSci implements adaptive stimulus using a scripting-based flow.
+The `adaptationCmd` is called whenever the set of trials provided by a previous call is empty.
+FPSci expects this command to write a short trial config to the `adaptationConfigPath` (or `trials.Any` by deafult).
+The fields of this adaptive config file are as follows:

+- `trials` is the only required field in the config and specifies a list of trials, using any desired [general config](general_config.md)
+- `progress` is the progress to report in this task, since this cannot be determined by FPSci, if unspecified `progress` is `fnan`
+- `questions` is a list of questions to ask following completing all trials presented in the `trials` array
+- `questionIndex` is the index of the question to assess correctness based upon (defaults to `-1` or the final trial)
+- `correctAnswer` the answer to declare as "correct" for the question indexed by `questionIndex`

+The adaptive stimulus script indicates that the task is complete by returning an empty `trials` array.

+Note that for adaptive stimulus scripting that requires feedback from the application the adaptation script needs to read the FPSci results database to get its

 ### Trial Configuration
 Trials provide the lowest level of [general configuration](general_configuration.md) in FPSci.
 Trials are specified with the following parameters: